.

 Elvis record purchase when it was released

 and I still have my copy.
+These are the four recordings

-I believe Elvis put his greatest singing efforts into his gospel recordings, both the slow and up tempo songs.
+his gospel recordings, both the slow and up tempo songs.

 These recordings bring out his very best singing and

---By Roger Hall
+--By Roger Lee Hall

 Elvis Debut On National Television

-Elvis made his first appearance on that TV show on Saturday night, January 28, 1956.
+Elvis made his first appearance on that TV show

-Contrary to some descriptions, Elvis did not sing "Heartbreak Hotel" (by Mae Boren Axton and Tommy Durden) for his national TV debut appearance, even though it had been recorded by RCA on January 10.
+Contrary to some descriptions, Elvis did not sing "Heartbreak Hotel" (by Mae Boren Axton and Tommy Durden) for his national TV debut appearance, even though it had just been recorded by RCA on January 10.
 The "Heartbreak Hotel" single was the A side of the first official RCA record.
 It was released January 27.
 The B side contained the song, "I Was the One."
 This first RCA single became a million seller by April of 1956.

 For his national television debut on January 28, Elvis sang two songs in a medley:"Shake, Rattle and Roll" (Charles Calhoun) and "Flip, Flop and Fly" (Charles Calhoun and Lou Willie Turner).
 Elvis also sang the Ray Charles song, "I Got a Woman," on that first TV appearance.